Prince of Dragonstone

 |Aerys II||Rhaegar Targaryen||262 AC - 283 AC||Last official Prince of Dragonstone.|

 |Viserys Targaryen||283 AC - 283 AC||Prince Viserys was proclaimed King on Dragonstone after news of the deaths of his father, brother and nephew reached Dowager Queen Rhaella Targaryen.|

 Whilst Aegon II Targaryen is recorded in history as the official monarch of the Seven Kingdoms from King Viserys I's death in 129 AC until his own death in 131 AC, he is not mentioned to have declared a Prince or Princess of Dragonstone, despite having had three children and three brothers.
 Since during most of that time period Dragonstone was in possession of Rhaenyra Targaryen, who, as the declared heir of King Viserys I, had crowned herself Queen, it might be that Aegon II did not feel he could declare a Prince of Princess of Dragonstone until the castle was conquered.
 Rhaenyra, however, acknowledged several Princes of Dragonstone during this time.
 Dragonstone came in the possession of Aegon II in late 130 AC.
-Whether he declared his sole surviving child, Princess Jaehaera Targaryen, the Princess of Dragonstone after this, is currently unknown.
+In 131 AC, at the behest of Lord Corlys Velaryon, Aegon betrothed his only remaining child, Princess Jaehaera Targaryen, to Rhaenyra's eldest surviving son, Aegon the Younger, and named them his heirs.
+Whether either Jaehaera or Aegon the Younger were given the title Princess of Prince of Dragonstone after this is currently unknown.

 - ↑ The World of Ice and Fire, The Targaryen Kings: Maegor I.